phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 -------------------------------

 A request just showed in, and PHP is about to treat it here.
 In ``RINIT()``, you bootstrap the resources you need to treat that precise request.
-PHP is a share-nothing architecture, and as-is, it provides memory management facilities.
+PHP is a share-nothing architecture, and as-is, it provides :doc:`memory management <../memory_management>` facilities.

 In ``RINIT()``, if you need to allocate dynamic memory, you'll use Zend Memory Manager.
 You will call for ``emalloc()``.
 Zend Memory Manager tracks the memory you allocate through it, and when the request shuts down, it will attempt to free